blue-jay/blue-jay.github.io.hugo/content/index.md

 You'll also notice certain packages need to be thread-safe when building web applications.
 An example is the **lib/view** package which provides thread-safe template caching.

-The other reason for Blue Jay is the command line tools in **jay**. jay provides an easy way to find/replace in a project when refactoring, migrate your database forwards or backwards, and generate a file or sets or files using the Go [html/template](https://golang.org/pkg/html/template/) package.
-Code generation can help you build faster and more efficiently which is a perfect compliment to Blueprint.
+The other reason for Blue Jay is the command-line tool, **jay**, which provides an easy way to find/replace in a project when refactoring, migrate your database forwards or backwards, and generate a file or sets or files using the Go [html/template](https://golang.org/pkg/html/template/) package.
+Code generation can help you build faster and more efficiently with less mistakes.

 ## Why Go?